About This Course

 Our department has well-equipped laboratories with a wide range of hardware and software for the design of modern high-performance electronic systems.
 Our staff undertake research at the highest level and many opportunities exist for follow-on postgraduate studies.

-This degree course is built on a solid scientific foundation but also has a strong emphasis on practical content, reinforced by the five-month work placement at the end of Year 3 and the final-year project.
+This degree course is built on a solid scientific foundation but also has a strong emphasis on practical content, reinforced by work placements and project work.

 Placement or Study Abroad Information